 Paint the picture to your client of a year down the line when they have achieved their goal of losing many pounds however and now happily get to spend time with their kids without their weight being a problem.

 Remind them that every time they want to make poor choices, to visualize their final goal.

 That’s getting their life with their kids back.

-That’s the trigger, for sure and it’s now something that is going to drive him to reach his goal.
+That’s the trigger, for sure, and it’s now something that will drive him to reach his goal.

 When clients start to look at things from an emotional aspect tapping into the real reason why they want to make a change, you’ve won the battle.

 I can’t think of a better way to truly connect with your clients.